Henry Ford in America produces the first cheap cars.

 PARISH MAGAZINE. -

-The various identities fo the minstrels was completely hidden under their effective costumes.
+The various identities of the minstrels was completely hidden under their effective costumes.

 Their was an exhibition of physical drill by a squad of lads under Lieutenant Dickinson.

 A collection was made towards providing Prayer Books and Bibles for the CLB Bible Classes.

 20th March.
 CHURCH MISSIONARY SOCIETY.
 Subscriptions are now due .
 The Collections on the Sunday will be divided between the Medical Missions and the General Fund, that in the afternoon will be devoted to the Skelton Bed in the C.M.S Hospital at Kien-ning in China which costs us each year five pounds to support it.